cfarhan/student-webdev-labs/reflection.md

 **Were there other exercises that might have helped you learn this week’s topic a little better?**

 I don't think so.
 I think there's just a beginner learning curve for CSS.

+### flexbox

+**Were you able to complete the exercises on your own or did you use the videos or the solutions for help?**
+I did them during our lab time in class.
+I did get some help from other students but overall it was easy and straight forward.

+**How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?**

+Greatly helpful for learning flexbox syntax.

+**Was there something that you wish had been explained better?**

+Not really, it was straight forward and short.

+**Were there other exercises that might have helped you learn this week’s topic a little better?**

+I don't think so.